 Qlik Sense Supporting Services

 The Qlik Sense services, which run on the MS Windows operating system, can be deployed in various ways on a node to suit various deployment purposes.
 They include:

 Qlik Platform products

 QlikView is a leading Business Discovery Platform.
-It is unique in numerous ways as compared to the traditional Business Intelligence platforms.
+It is unique in numerous ways as compared to traditional Business Intelligence platforms.
 As a data analysis tool, it always maintains the relationship between the data and this relationship can be seen visually using colors.
 It also shows the data that are not related.
 It provides both direct and indirect searches by using individual searches in the list boxes.
-QlikView's core and patented technology has the feature of in-memory data processing, which gives superfast result to the users.
+QlikView's core and patented technology has the feature of in-memory data processing, which gives superfast results to the users.
 It calculates aggregations on the fly and compresses data to 10% of the original size.
 Neither users nor developers of QlikView applications manage the relationship between data.
 It is managed automatically.

 Qlik is a fully integrated cloud-ready platform powered by the patented QIX associative indexing engine.
 Qlik's Associative engine brings together all your data so you can explore without limits.
 You'll call it the most powerful competitive advantage in a data-driven world.
-With its intuitive exploration and visualization, advanced analytics, and self-service data preparation abilities, Qlik Sense combines enterprise governance and readiness, allowing organizations to meet the range of BI use cases from a single platform leading to data-driven decision making.
+With its intuitive exploration and visualization, advanced analytics, and self-service data preparation abilities, Qlik Sense combines enterprise governance and readiness, allowing organizations to meet the range of BI use cases from a single platform leading to data-driven decision-making.

 Qlik Data Integration (QDI)